-- Students exclusively auditing classes - Students who receive the reporting institution's distance education programs but who receive credit from another institution through consortia or other agreements - Students exclusively enrolled in courses that cannot be credited toward a degree or other formal award (i.e., recreational, avocational [leisure], high school equivalency, or other similar certificates). - Students at a reporting institution located abroad, who are study-abroad students from a U.S. institution, when those students will not receive their degrees from the reporting institution.
+- Students exclusively auditing classes - Students who receive the reporting institution's distance education programs but who receive credit from another institution through consortia or other agreements - Students exclusively enrolled in courses that cannot be credited toward a degree or other formal award (i.e., recreational, avocational [leisure], high school equivalency, or other similar certificates). - Students at a reporting institution located abroad, who are study-abroad students from another U.S. institution, when those students will not receive their degrees from the reporting institution.

 Summer Programs.
-Students attending the Summer 2009 session to complete requirements for graduation in 2008-09 are considered to be part of that prior year.
-However, students starting early, who take Summer 2009 courses and continue into Fall 2009, are to be counted in the 2009-10 cohort.
+Students attending the Summer 2010 session to complete requirements for graduation in 2009-10 are considered to be part of that prior year.
+However, students starting early, who take Summer 2010 courses and continue into Fall 2010, are to be counted in the 2010-11 cohort.
 Alternatively, use your institution's normal procedures for computing an academic year (e.g., Summer 2, Fall, Spring, and Summer 1), if applicable.
-[Revised 2/18/10]

-CREDIT ENROLLMENT
+CREDIT ENROLLMENT (Unduplicated)